 - 3.1.
-Healthwatch takes the safety of children and young people seriously, and expects its employees and volunteers to do so too. - 3.2.
+Healthwatch takes the safety of children and young people seriously, and it expects its employees and volunteers to do so too. - 3.2.
 The majority of work undertaken by Healthwatch is targeted at adults, aged 18 and over.
 Where we enter settings and come into direct contact with people, these are in the main, adults.
 Healthwatch recognises that during our work we may come into indirect contact with children and young people.
 We also gather the views of children and young people through the Young Healthwatch strand to our work. - 3.3.
 Everyone at Healthwatch who works, volunteers, or comes into contact with children in the course of their role, has a responsibility to share any concerns they may have about a child's wellbeing, so they are recognised and responded to appropriately.
-Although something may appear to be an isolated incident, it may be part of a wider pattern of abusive behaviour.

-- 3.4.
-If employees or volunteers are concerned about the welfare of a child for any reason, they have a duty of care to report this to the DSLs, or any other employees in their absence who will decide whether to refer to children's services. - 3.5.
-The pan Sussex Child Protection procedures should always be followed which can be accessed here https://sussexchildprotection.procedures.org.uk - 3.6.
-Front Door for Families is the Brighton and Hove safeguarding hub for children and young people who receive referrals and are responsible for investigating (see Resources section at the end of the document for details).
+Although something may appear to be an isolated incident, it may be part of a wider pattern of abusive behaviour. - 3.4.
+If employees or volunteers are concerned about the welfare of a child for any reason, they have a duty of care to report this to the DSL, his deputy, the Non-Executive

+Board member with responsibility for safeguarding, or any other employees in their absence - who will decide whether to refer to children's services.

+3.5.
+The pan Sussex Child Protection procedures should always be followed which can be accessed here https://sussexchildprotection.procedures.org.uk